German coalition eyes return to debt limits from 2023, open to EU reforms | Business

 "The Stability and Growth Pact (SGP) has shown its flexibility.
 On this basis, we want to ensure growth, maintain debt sustainability and ensure sustainable and climate-friendly investments," the coalition agreement said.
 "The further development of the fiscal policy rules should be based on these goals in order to strengthen their effectiveness in the face of the challenges of the time.
 The SGP should become simpler and more transparent, also in order to strengthen its enforcement," the document read.

-The three parties said the EU's debt-financed recovery fund, created to help the bloc get out of the coronavirus crisis, must remain a one-off instrument and its volume had to be limited.
+The three parties said the EU's debt-financed recovery fund, also known as Next Generation EU, created to help the bloc get out of the coronavirus crisis, must remain an instrument that is "limited in terms of time and amount".
 On the European banking sector, the parties pledged to complete the banking union under certain conditions to strengthen the bloc's economy and the global competitiveness of its banks.

 "As part of a comprehensive package for the single market for financial services, we are ready to create a European reinsurance system for national deposit guarantee schemes where contributions are strictly differentiated based on risk," the coalition agreement said.
 The prerequisite for this is a further reduction of risks in bank balance sheets, further strengthening of the resolution regime and the preservation of the security of the savings banks, with the clear aim of avoiding additional burdens on small and medium-sized banks, it said.